 "I just need to check the wheels."
 He left the car.

-I peered at the boarded up windows in the apartment in front and rubbed at my arms.
+I peered at the boarded windows in the apartment complex and rubbed at my arms.
 Goose-pimples were forming, but I knew it wasn't from the chilly air blowing in from the open door.
 This place gave me the creeps.
 I kept expecting someone to jump in and steal the car with me in it while Baki was outside.

 "Hey, is… everything okay out there?"
 I called before licking my lips.